Vegetable Beef Soup is a deeply savory, rich, thick soup, complete with tender ground beef, loads of colorful veggies, and the most delicious broth!

 What Veggies Go With Beef Soup?

 • Onion, celery, and carrots.
-This combo of veggies is the “secret” to sweetening and deepening the flavors of this soup, specifically, as well as many other dishes.
-They play an important role in creating the flavor base.
+This mix of veggies adds sweetness and enhances the flavors of the soup, and many other dishes, creating the flavor base.

 • Frozen veggies like peas and corn.
-These veggies add a pop of sweetness and lovely color to Vegetable Beef Soup.
+These add a touch of sweetness and nice color to the soup.

 Quick Tip